 - Rehearsals on the Set – Here’s a little tip that I love to use.
 Without the actors knowing it, have the D.P. film the rehearsals.
 The actors don’t know they are being taped, and most times they will give a more relaxed take.
 Don’t count on this though…sometimes it doesn’t work.
 But try it…you might be surprised.

--- John Montana is an actor living with his wife in L.A. and has begun to make short films.
+— John Montana is an actor living with his wife in L.A. and has begun to make short films.
 His most recent film, “Hungry” has been accepted into 24 film festivals all over the world.
-Check out his short film - HUNGRY at No Title Production Films.The BEST SALES on Amazon NOW ]
+Check out his short film – HUNGRY at No Title Production Films.Up to 70% off on Hottest Amazon Deals]